gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 But they have some security risks too.
 They're sometimes used by attackers to obfuscate malicious scripts, since they’re harder to trace.

-Here is some code that creates a script tag using this kind of URI:
+Here's some code that creates a script tag using this kind of URI:

 ```js
 // Construct the blob